SnippexAI/snippex-free-samples/Karrie_Karma/The_Nature_of_Personal_Reality_by_Jane_Roberts_and_Karrie_Karma.md

+# The Nature of Personal Reality told by Karrie Karma
-# The Nature of Personal Reality: Specific, Practical Techniques for Solving Everyday Problems and Enriching the Life You Know by Jane Roberts
+This is summary of The Nature of Personal Reality: Specific, Practical Techniques for Solving Everyday Problems and Enriching the Life You Know by Jane Roberts.

 ## 01 | The Living Picture of the World